 Under SCO, a company's accounting records may be kept in a functional currency (and financial statements may be prepared in a currency) other than Swiss Francs.
 However, the presentation of figures in Swiss Francs is still required.
 Glencore International AG and Glencore (Schweiz) AG present their financial statements in Swiss Francs.
 As the underlying accounting records are not kept in Swiss Francs, all assets and liabilities excluding equity balances are converted to Swiss Francs using the year-end exchange rate.
-Equity balances are converted at the historical foreign exchange rate.
-Transactions in the statement of income are converted to Swiss Francs using the average exchange rate for the year.
+Equity balances are converted to Swiss Francs in the statement of income are converted to Swiss Francs using the average exchange rate for the year.
 Any cumulative translation gains are deferred, whilst cumulative translation losses are recorded in the statement of income.